-We will screen all applicants and choose up to 45 participants.
+We will screen all applicants and choose up to 45 participants to each receive two review sessions.
 Selected photographers will be notified by in mid-March.

 To enter, send us a portfolio with 10 photographs along with a brief description of the work you want reviewed, a short bio and link to your online portfolio, using the form below.
 The files should be JPEGS, 1,200 pixels across and 72 DPI and numerically sequenced in the order you want them viewed using the file name convention: LastName_01.